vikilabs/xml.parser/README.md

 #### Uses Case

-    - Can be used to store configuration in embedded devices with low memory footprint
+    - Can be used to parse configuration stored in xml file format.
-    - Storing debug variables.
+    - Can be used to parse debug variables stored in xml file.
+Useful to enable runtime debugging in c/c++.

 #### Files
     - src/xml_parser.c